Renaldo Major: Golden State Warriors (2007)

 On January 17, 2007, Major signed a 10-day contract with the Golden State Warriors.
+Major described it as a "dream come true."
+That day, he played in the only NBA game of his career.
+He played 27 minutes and scored five points on 2-for-10 shooting in a loss to the Los Angeles Clippers at the Staples Center.

 Return to Dakota (2007–2011)

-Following the ten days with the Warriors where he managed one game against the Los Angeles Clippers, Major returned to Dakota, where he played out the 2006–07 season.
+Following the ten days with the Warriors, Major returned to Dakota, where he played out the 2006–07 season.

 In July 2007, Major joined the Miami Heat for the 2007 NBA Summer League.
 On August 1, 2007, he signed with Tisettanta Cantù of Italy for the 2007–08 season.
 Later that month, he was released in favor of Denham Brown.
 While trialling with the Denver Nuggets in October 2007, a loose heart valve was detected during a routine medical, requiring him to have open heart surgery and scuppering his chances of a deal with the franchise.

 After missing the entire 2007–08 season with his heart problem, Major re-joined the Dakota Wizards in 2008 where he went on to play three seasons for them.